tslocke/hobocookbook/manual/lifecycles.markdown

 ## Subsite routes

-By default, Hobo generates the routes of your transition pointing to the front controller.
+By default, Hobo generates the routes of your transition through the front subsite.
 If you want it to point the route of any creator/transition action to a different subsite, you can pass the :subsite option (e.g.: :subsite => 'any_subsite')